 I’m guessing those are just some of the reasons why I had to find something to subdue my repressed feelings.
-Lately, I’ve been into these crime and political dramas on Netflix, and I’m sharing my top recommendations below.
-Each one is filled with so much thought-provoking narratives that might keep you up at night — so be warned!
+Lately, I’ve been into these crime and on Netflix, and I’m sharing my top recommendations below.
+Each one is filled with so many thought-provoking narratives that might keep you up at night — so be warned!

 Also read: 8 Addicting Spanish TV Series You Should Binge-Watch on Netflix